Need-Blind Admission

 In a need-blind review, the admissions reader never sees whether the applicant requested financial aid.
 The decision is based on academic record, essays, activities, and recommendations alone.
 Financial information is walled off from the admit committee.

 In a need-aware (also called "need-sensitive") review, the admissions office can see the financial aid request.
 At many schools, this doesn't change anything for strong applicants.
-At the margin — when the committee is choosing between two similar candidates — ability to pay can tip the decision toward the student who needs less aid.
+At the margin, when the committee is choosing between two similar candidates, ability to pay can tip the decision toward the student who needs less aid.

 Why only 6 schools are need-blind for internationals

 Need-blind policy is expensive.
 Every need-blind school commits to meeting the full demonstrated need of every admitted student, international or domestic.
 Meeting full need for a large international cohort means a large financial-aid budget.
-Only the six wealthiest schools — with endowments in the tens of billions — can sustain it at scale.
+Only the six wealthiest schools, with endowments in the tens of billions, can sustain it at scale.

-The practical implication for Korean families: if you need significant financial aid, concentrate your list on either (a) the six need-blind schools if your profile is competitive there, or (b) schools known for generous need-based aid to internationals even though they're officially need-aware, such as Columbia, Dartmouth, Brown, Duke, and Vanderbilt.
+The practical implication for international families: if you need significant financial aid, concentrate your list on either (a) the six need-blind schools if your profile is competitive there, or (b) schools known for generous need-based aid to internationals even though they're officially need-aware, such as Columbia, Dartmouth, Brown, Duke, and Vanderbilt.
 Research each school's "International Student Financial Aid" page directly.

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms